AnnMarieW/dash-more-components/README.md

 Here are a few examples of the Timer component features.
 See the reference for all the properties available.
 These timers and messages are configured and formatted using the properties of the components only.
 The updates are all done clientside by the Timer component.
-No callback are used!
+No callbacks are used!

 ![](./examples/images/timer_quickstart.gif)